 The “savings goal” feature is prevalent in all the money-saving apps I’ve come across, and even some mobile banking software.
 All you do is to set a goal, set the duration, and the amount you’d love saved up within the specified period.
 The system automatically spreads the money into equal ratios to be saved for that purpose.

-3. Set a saving plan
+3. Set a savings plan

 “Do not save what is left after spending, spend what is left after saving.” — Warren Buffet.